-While a sensor is paused, it will not collect any monitoring data, will not change its status, and will not trigger any notifications.
-An object will keep its paused status also after a restart of PRTG.
+While a sensor is in the Paused status, it does not collect any monitoring data, does not change its status, and does not trigger any notifications.
+An object keeps the Paused status also after a restart of PRTG.

 Navigate to the desired object in the device tree and select Pause from the context menu.

-You can select Pause Indefinitely, or select a time after which monitoring will resume automatically, such as 5 or 15 minutes, 1 or 3 hours, 1 day, or Until a certain date.
-You can also set up a one-time maintenance window to pause sensors automatically at a specified time.
+You can select Pause Indefinitely, or select a time after which monitoring automatically resumes, such as 5 or 15 minutes, 1 or 3 hours, 1 day, or Until a certain date.
+You can also set up a one-time maintenance window to automatically pause sensors at a specified time.

-Monitoring for objects can also be paused by applying a schedule (see Account Settings—Schedules) in the Object Settings.
+You can also pause monitoring for objects via schedules.
 If you pause a master object by schedule or manually, you do not trigger a status change by dependency.
 For more information, see the Knowledge Base: Why will dependent objects not go into paused status automatically when I pause the master object?

 - SSL Certificate Warning

 - Welcome Page

 - Sensor States